 Why go?
 Babushka Books care just as much about literature as you do, describing themselves as ’an orphanage of unwanted books waiting for a new home’.
 They stock newbies, oldies and stunning special editions.
 They also sell a range of fully serviced and working vintage typewriters.
 If you can’t make it to the shop, you can order from Babushka online and they’ll send your book out in retro (and protective) packaging, with a personalised, hand-typed thank-you note.

 What is it?
 Yoga.
 On a paddle board.
 On the water.

 Why go?
 Bored with pulling the same old yoga poses on land?
 Try them on water: iSurf Mobile Surf School offers SUP (stand-up paddleboard) yoga lessons in various parts of the island, including Newtown Creek, Yarmouth Estuary and Freshwater Bay.
 The sea provides a meditative backdrop and thoroughly challenges your sense of balance, therefore suitably strengthening your core.
-If water’s not your thing, book into the Isle of Yoga, a yoga-focused B&B in Shanklin on the southeast coast.
+If water’s not your thing, book into the Erling’s Yoga, a yoga-focused B&B in Shanklin on the southeast coast.

 What is it?
 A delightful restaurant and B&B that was featured in an episode of Channel 4's ‘Four in a Bed’.

 Why go?
 Sat on the north coast in Gurnard, this family-run place offers comfort, a Scandi-style vibe and seating that overlooks the Solent.
 The menu can be best described as seasonal conteporary British, all concocted by owners Ben and Holly Cooke.
 Wednesdays are fresh pasta day, with homemade offerings from Holly.
 Her pasta is also available to purchase to take home.